 Additional costs throughout the semester will go toward chapter pictures, gifts, t-shirts, etc. While your student is participating in the recruitment process, make sure they asks about the financial obligations of membership.

-Fraternity & Sorority Life here at UTC is competitive, which means not everyone will receive an invitation of membership.
+Fraternity and Sorority Life here at UTC is competitive, which means not everyone will receive an invitation of membership.

 If you student doesn't receive an invitation of membership one semester, they are able to try and join again during the next recruitment cycle if they wish.

 Chapters that have living facilities are all off campus and privately owned.
-While the University does not have oversight of these facilities, we do however communicate with the chapter's advisory board and housing corporation.
-Each chapter may have their own live-in requirements, please encourage your student to reach out to the chapter leadership to find out more about their specific policies.
+While the University does not have oversight of these facilities, we do communicate with the chapter's advisory board and housing corporation.
+Each chapter may have their own live-in requirements.
+Encourage your student to reach out to the chapter leadership to find out more about their specific policies.

 Hazing is not only against Tennessee state law, it is also a violation of UTC's Code of Conduct.
 We educate chapter's and new members on the psychological and physical harms of hazing throughout the entire year.
 We take hazing allegations very seriously and investigate each report we receive.